Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 C99 adds several new twists to array arguments.
 The first has to do with variable length arrays (VLAs), a feature of C99 that allows the length of an array to be specified using a non-constant expression.
 Variable-length arrays can also be parameters, as it turns out.

 Consider the `sum_array` function discussed earlier in this section.
-Here’s the definition of `sum_array`, with the body omitted:
+Here's the definition of `sum_array`, with the body omitted:

 ```C
 int sum_array(int a[], int n)